-CAP measures address emissions from all sources in Los Altos and balance programs applicable to new and existing development.

-New projects that are consistent with the CAP may not need to conduct additional GHG emissions analysis as part of the CEQA environmental review process.
-Projects can demonstrate consistency with the CAP by implementing a number of project-level best management practices (BMPs) identified throughout this plan.
-BMPs follow a similar structure to proposed measures, and any measure that includes a BMP is identified using the symbol shown above.
-Discussion of the BMPs and their applicability to new development projects is provided in Appendix B.
+CAP measures address emissions from all sources in Los Altos, balancing programs applicable to new and existing development.
+New projects consistent with the CAP may not need to conduct additional GHG analysis as part of the CEQA environmental review process.
+Projects can demonstrate consistency with the CAP by implementing project-level best management practices (BMPs) identified throughout this plan.